Uniqueness, universality, and homogeneity of the noncommutative Gurarij space: Introduction

 In Section \ref{Section:LimitMn} we show that the class of finite-dimensional $M_{n}$-spaces is a Fra\"{\i}ss\'{e} class.
 This can be seen as a first step towards proving that the class of finite-dimensional $1$ -exact operator spaces is a Fra\"{\i}ss\'{e} class.
 Any $M_{n}$-space can be canonically endowed with a compatible operator space structure.
 Therefore in principle it is possible to rephrase all the arguments and results in terms of operator spaces.
 Nonetheless we find it more convenient and enlightening to deal with $M_{n}$-space.
 This allows one to recognize and use the analogy with the Banach space case.

-Finally Section \ref{Section:NG} contains the proof of the main result, asserting that the class of finite-dimensional $1$-exact operator spaces is a Fra\"{\i}ss\'{e} class.
-Its limit is then identified as the noncommutative Gurarij space.
+Section \ref{Section:NG} contains the proof that the class of finite-dimensional $1$-exact operator spaces is a Fra\"{\i}ss\'{e} class, and the limit is the noncommutative Gurarij space as defined by Oikhberg.
+Finally Section \ref{Section:properties} contains the proof of further properties of the noncommutative Gurarij space $\mathbb{NG}$ and the Gurarij $M_{n}$-spaces $\mathbb{G}_{n}$, as stated in Theorem \ref{Theorem:main-NG} and Theorem \ref{Theorem:main-G_n}.